In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Method

 The visual prompt approach enables the learning of image perturbations (such as noisy boxes or rectangles) for a frozen model.
-This allows the model, when prompted with these perturbations, to perform a new task.
+This enables the model, when prompted with these perturbations, to perform a new task.
 As depicted in Figure~\ref{fig:prompt} (a) and (b), recent studies~\cite{bahng2022exploring,jia2022visual} have introduced task-specific learnable parameters as visual prompts.
 These prompts are prepended into the input image space and are learned during the fine-tuning stage.
 However, these parameters are typically initialized with random noise.
-We contend that a general text description (e.g., a photo caption) provides richer visual context information compared to random noise.
+We argue that a general text description (e.g., a photo of a) provides richer visual context information compared to random noise.
 This is because linguistic words can be perceived as interpretable lexical tokens that can be easily translated into visual content comprehensible to the vision encoder.
-This is especially advantageous during the test-time adaptation.
+This is especially advantageous during the test-time adaptation, which lacks effective supervision information.

 A straightforward approach to implementing a visual prompt is to combine patch image embedding with learnable parameter vectors initialized with word embeddings.
 However, this design not only lacks a seamless connection between the vision and language modalities but also faces the challenge of differences in dimensionality between these two types of embeddings.
-In this regard, we propose an efficient language-to-vision translation design that has proven to be highly effective in practice.
-Specifically, in addition to the word context vectors, we introduce the concept of a lightweight neural network, known as Token-Net.
+We propose an efficient language-to-vision translation design to leverage the textual prior information from the language modality, aiding in the learning of visual prompts.
+Specifically, we introduce a lightweight neural network, known as Token-Net, to convert textual descriptions into a vision prompt that the vision encoder can comprehend.
 Token-Net is responsible for generating a conditional token vector for each input image, which is then integrated with the context visual vectors.
-For a visual representation of this architecture, please refer to Figure~\ref{fig:token-net}.
+For a illustration of this architecture, please refer to Figure~\ref{fig:token-net}.